Academic Calendar 2025-2026

 4. Notes

-A. Students should note that many of the LING_Maj_Option courses, particularly in CISC, FREN, PHIL, PSYC, and SOCY require prerequisites.
+A. Students should note that many of the LING_Option courses, particularly in CISC, FREN, PHIL, PSYC, and SOCY require prerequisites.

 B. Course prerequisites for Option Courses should be taken early in the program (i.e. first and second year).

-C. A maximum of 6.00 units from courses offered by other Faculties and Schools may be counted toward the program and/or Plan requirements.
-This includes courses in BMED, COMM, GLPH, HSCI, LAW, NURS, and courses in the Faculty of Engineering and Applied Science.
+D. A maximum of 6.00 units from courses offered by other Faculties and Schools may be counted toward the program and/or Plan requirements.
+This includes courses in BMED, COMM, GLPH, HSCI, LAW, NURS, and courses offered by Smith Engineering.

 Linguistics Course Lists